microsoft/nni/docs/KubeflowMode.md

 1. NNI support kubeflow based on Azure Kubernetes Service, follow the [guideline](https://azure.microsoft.com/en-us/services/kubernetes-service/) to set up Azure Kubernetes Service.
 2. Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and __kubectl__.
 Use `az login` to set azure account, and connect kubectl client to AKS, refer this [guideline](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster).
 3. Deploy kubeflow on Azure Kubernetes Service, follow the [guideline](https://www.kubeflow.org/docs/started/getting-started/).
 4. Follow the [guideline](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=portal) to create azure file storage account.
-If you use Azure Kubernetes Service, nni need Azure Storage Service to store code files and the output files.
+If you use Azure Kubernetes Service, NNI need Azure Storage Service to store code files and the output files.
-5. To access Azure storage service, nni need the access key of the storage account, and nni use [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) Service to protect your private key.
+5. To access Azure storage service, NNI need the access key of the storage account, and NNI use [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) Service to protect your private key.
 Set up Azure Key Vault Service, add a secret to Key Vault to store the access key of Azure storage account.
 Follow this [guideline](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-cli) to store the access key.

 ## Design
 ![](./img/kubeflow_training_design.png)
 Kubeflow training service instantiates a kubernetes rest client to interact with your K8s cluster's API server.

 For each trial, we will upload all the files in your local codeDir path (configured in nni_config.yml) together with NNI generated files like parameter.cfg into a storage volumn.
-Right now we support two kinds of storage volumns: [nfs](https://en.wikipedia.org/wiki/Network_File_System) and [azure file storage](https://azure.microsoft.com/en-us/services/storage/files/), you should configure the storage volumn in nni config yml file.
+Right now we support two kinds of storage volumns: [nfs](https://en.wikipedia.org/wiki/Network_File_System) and [azure file storage](https://azure.microsoft.com/en-us/services/storage/files/), you should configure the storage volumn in NNI config yml file.
 After files are prepared, Kubeflow training service will call K8S rest API to create kubeflow jobs ([tf-operator](https://github.com/kubeflow/tf-operator) job or [pytorch-operator](https://github.com/kubeflow/pytorch-operator) job) in K8S, and mount your storage volumn into the job's pod.
 Output files of kubeflow job, like stdout, stderr, trial.log or model files, will also be copied back to the storage volumn.
 NNI will show the storage volumn's URL for each trial in WebUI, to allow user browse the log files and job's output files.

 ## Supported operator
 NNI only support tf-operator and pytorch-operator of kubeflow, other operators is not tested.